 Further Baker explains that a reconceptualisation of the question of Afro-

-American modernism, symbolised for Baker through dominant perceptions of a failure of the Harlem Renaissance to achieve the goals and aspirations that typified the movement, can productively be reconsidered through Amiri Baraka’s concept of the “changing same” as a “designation for the interplay between tradition and the individual talent in Afro-American music” (Baker 1987: 14-15).
+American modernism, symbolised for Baker through dominant perceptions of a failure of the Harlem Renaissance to achieve the goals and aspirations that typified the movement.
+Baker reconsiders this assumed failure through Amiri Baraka’s concept of the “changing same” as a “designation for the interplay between tradition and the individual talent in Afro-American music” (Baker 1987: 14-15).
 Baker embodies this concept of the “changing same” with strategies of “the mastery of form” and “the deformation of mastery” (Baker 1987: 14-15).

 When I use the word “form”, I do not want to invoke a distinction between form and content and spring the metaphysical trap privileging a primary order of form as an abiding and stabilising presence.
 For me, “form” has the force of a designated space – presumably, that between traditionally formulated dichotomies such as self and other.
 A substitute for the term might be ellipsis, or trope or poetic image.
 What I have in mind is not a single, easily identifiable structure, or even an easily described spatial apperception (Baker 1987: 16 emphasis in original).